Stephen Hillier-Davies - Accredited CBT Psychotherapist & Clinical Supervisor

 Training, qualifications & experience

-Accredited as a Psychotherapist in Cognitive Behavioural Therapy (CBT).
+Accredited Psychotherapist in Cognitive Behavioural Therapy (CBT).

 Accredited Clinical Supervisor of Cognitive Behavioural Therapy Psychotherapists - www.babcp.com.